He is a house painter and a born-again Christian named Ron Ward, but I’m taking his name away and demoting him to the label Customer #47638.

 I was nowhere close.
 Fuck you, I thought.

-“Yeah,” I said.
-“A guy in Palm Beach is doing a big condo job.
+“Yeah, a guy in Palm Beach is doing a big condo job.
 He just called with a credit card and reserved everything.”

 He stood there for a moment scratching his crewcut and reconfiguring his morning.
 Then he trudged toward the door with his shoulders slumped, shaking his head.